Algoteers/Improvement-Proposals/SIP-015/SIP 015 - Superalgos-Trading-Intelligence-Framework-Definition.md

 Thus in the Superalgos Project, to be clear, a _superior trading intelligence_ is NOT just an end-product.

-> **A _superior trading intelligence_ is the  journey of an ever-evolving trading collaboration and the sum collective intelligence of both humans and machines.**
+> **A _superior trading intelligence_ is the  journey of an ever-evolving trading collaboration and the sum collective trading intelligence of both humans and machines.**

 #### HOW: ...evolving within an open global collaboration of humans and machines...